Young Earth creationism: Interpretations of Genesis

 Young Earth creationists interpret the text of Genesis as strictly literal.
-Young Earth creationists reject allegorical readings of Genesis and further argue that if there was not a literal Fall of Man, Noah's Ark, or Tower of Babel this would undermine core Christian doctrines like the birth and resurrection of Jesus Christ.
+They reject allegorical readings of Genesis and further argue that if there was not a literal Fall of Man, Noah's Ark, or Tower of Babel, core Christian doctrines like the birth and resurrection of Jesus Christ would be undermined.

-The genealogies of Genesis record the line of descent from Adam through Noah to Abraham.
+Genealogies in Genesis record the line of descent from Adam through Noah to Abraham.
 Young Earth creationists interpret these genealogies literally, including the old ages of the men.
 For example, Methuselah lived 969 years according to the genealogy.
 Differences of opinion exist regarding whether the genealogies should be taken as complete or abbreviated, hence the 6,000 to 10,000 year range usually quoted for the Earth's age.
+(Little discussion is apparent as yet as to whether 'years' in Genesis could refer to a different time span than that of the Gregorian calendar.)
 In contrast, Old Earth Creationists tend to interpret the genealogies as incomplete, and usually interpret the days of Genesis 1 figuratively as long periods of time.

-Young Earth creationists believe that the flood described in Genesis 6–9 did occur, was global in extent, and submerged all dry land on Earth.
-Some young Earth creationists go further and advocate a kind of flood geology which relies on the appropriation of late eighteenth and early nineteenth century arguments in favor of catastrophism made by such scientists as Georges Cuvier and Richard Kirwan.
-This approach which was replaced by the mid-nineteenth century almost entirely by uniformitarianism was adopted most famously by George McCready Price and this legacy is reflected in the most prominent YEC organizations today.
-YEC ideas to accommodate the massive amount of water necessary for a flood that was global in scale included inventing such constructs as an orbiting vapor canopy which would have collapsed and generated the necessary extreme rainfall or a rapid movement of tectonic plates causing underground aquifers or tsunamis from underwater volcanic steam to inundate the planet.
+Young Earth creationists believe the flood described in Genesis 6–9 did occur, was global in extent, and submerged all dry land on Earth.
+Some young Earth creationists go further and advocate a flood geology, which relies on the appropriation of late eighteenth and early nineteenth century arguments in favor of catastrophism made by such scientists as Georges Cuvier and Richard Kirwan.
+This approach, which was replaced by the mid-nineteenth century almost entirely by uniformitarianism, was adopted most famously by George McCready Price and this legacy is reflected in the most prominent YEC organizations today.
+YEC ideas developed to accommodate the massive amount of water necessary for a flood on a global scale included inventing such constructs as an orbiting vapor canopy which would have collapsed and generated the necessary extreme rainfall or a rapid movement of tectonic plates causing underground aquifers or tsunamis from underwater volcanic steam to inundate the planet.